jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

   qc.state_vector = np.array([0, 1, 0, 0])
 ```

-A random quantum state is also possible using the `init` keyword argument:
+The circuit can be initialized with a random quantum state by using the following keyword argument:

 ```
-  qc = QCircuit(3, init='random')
+  qc = QCircuit(2, init='random')
 ```

 ### Drawing the Circuit